Program: Master of Science in Special Education (M.S.Ed.)

 - The Special Education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and nationally recognized as a high-quality program through the Council for Exceptional Children (CEC).
 Because of these statuses, students who meet specified requirements are eligible for a Mild Intervention teaching license in the state of Indiana.
 Indiana holds reciprocal licensing agreements with other states.

-Teacher candidates wishing to add a Mild Intervention teaching license to their current license must complete all courses above and pass the Pearson Exam.
-Effective September 2021 the required test for the Mild Intervention license will change from Pearson to Praxis.
+Teacher candidates wishing to add a Mild Intervention teaching license to their current license must complete all courses above and pass the Praxis Exam.
 Please contact the program director or your academic advisor for specific details.

 Admission Requirement: Please note: Admission to the Purdue Fort Wayne Special Education graduate program requires an official transcript reflecting 3.0 or higher on a 4.0 Grade Point Average Scale.